An analytic proof of Griffiths' conjecture on compact Riemann surfaces: Introduction

-The implication \eqref{item: solv}$\Rightarrow$\eqref{item: Gposi} follows immediately from the formulation of the Demailly system \eqref{eq: Dem}, since the right-hand side of the first equation of \eqref{eq: Dem} is positive, and thus the matrix on the left-hand side remains positive.
-The implication \eqref{item: Gposi}$\Rightarrow$\eqref{item: ample} follows easily.
+The implication \eqref{item: solv}$\Rightarrow$\eqref{item: Gposi} follows trivially and the implication \eqref{item: Gposi}$\Rightarrow$\eqref{item: ample} follows easily.
 Hence, the essential part of the theorem is to show \eqref{item: ample}$\Rightarrow$\eqref{item: solv}.
 Pingali \cite{Pin23} previously studied the Demailly system on Riemann surfaces and established Theorem \ref{thm: main} for a sum of ample line bundles.
 For general vector bundles, using the Leray–Schauder degree theory \cite[Theorem 1.2]{Pin23}, he reduced the problem to an a priori lower bound for $f$, which is the focus of this paper (Proposition \ref{prop: f}).

 The paper is organized as follows.
 In Section \ref{sec: curv}, we establish an a priori estimate for the curvature $\sqrt{-1}F_h$ (Proposition \ref{prop: keyest}).
 In Section \ref{sec: comp}, using techniques from \cite{UY}, we show that if $f$ were unbounded below, one could construct a quotient sheaf $Q$ with $\deg Q \le 0$, contradicting the ampleness of $E$ (since ampleness implies $\deg Q > 0$ for every quotient $Q$).
 This yields the desired lower bound for $f$.
 Finally, in Section \ref{sec: alt}, for direct sums of line bundles (as in \cite{Pin23}), we provide an alternative proof of \eqref{item: Gposi} $\Rightarrow$ \eqref{item: solv} by obtaining a lower bound for $f$ by the maximum principle, which partially simplifies the proof as discussed in \cite[Remark 3.1]{Pin23}.
 The restriction to this special case is due to the lack of Lemma \ref{lem: osc} for general vector bundles.
+We end this paper with some remarks on further study in Section \ref{sec: rem}.